CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 6 CV sends Notes over 5 octaves on channel 1

-7 CV Value, used as note by port 4
+7 CV value, used as note by port 4

-8 CV Value, used as velocity by port 4
+8 CV value, used as velocity by port 4

 MIDI Soft Thru settings

-Parameter Display Values Comment
+Parameter Display values Comment

 Note Thru "NoteThru" On / Off (default=On) Determines whether incoming the MIDI note events are forwarded to the MIDI-Out.
+This will be set to "off" automatically if the "transpose" value is set to "On"!

 Pitchbend Thru "BendThru" On / Off (default=On) Determines whether incoming the MIDI pitchbend events are forwarded to the MIDI-Out.